lfit/releng-docs/docs/infra/openstack.rst

 OpenStack Management
 ####################

 We use OpenStack as our primary underlying cloud for CI.
-With the majority of the projects all hosted with the same vendor we can adopt common management practices across them.
+Most LF projects hosted with the same vendor enables us to adopt common management practices across them.

 Sharing instance images
 =======================